-The most common objects for the creation of architectural parts1 of outdoor construction design documentation that require the competence of a landscape architect are:
+The most common objects for the creation of architectural parts of outdoor construction design documentation that require the competence of a landscape architect are:

-- ? road and street space and accompanying civil engineering works; - ? squares connected to buildings or separate squares; - 2 outdoor areas, courtyards, gardens and roof gardens of residential areas, apartment buildings, schools, kindergartens, etc.; -  surroundings of communal, manufacturing and agricultural structures; gardens, parks, green spaces, urban forests; - ? playgrounds, sports fields and accompanying sports and recreational structures, exterior areas of stadiums, hiking and educational trails, recreation areas, environmental education areas; - important infrastructural objects which require an architectural design, such as irrigation and drainage structures; protective planting next to roads, manufacturing areas, etc.: - shore and swimming areas, promenades and bank protection structures or other structures in public water bodies necessary to serve buildings located on the shore; - ? sports and recreational structures which serve a beach but are not permanently connected to the shore; - 2 outdoor structures incl. stairs, ramps, fences and gates (including those that require excavation), terraces (incl. those that are over 1 m high), awnings (incl. those with over 20 m2 of construction area), sculptures, monuments, fountains and other such structures (incl. those over 5 m high designed for the public), flagpoles, signs, information boards: - ? cemeteries; - [?] landscape objects, outdoor structures or small buildings under protection. - A landscape architect creates, leads or participates in all types of planning according to their competence.
+? road and street space and accompanying civil engineering works;

+? squares connected to buildings or separate squares;

+? outdoor areas, courtyards, gardens and roof gardens of residential areas, apartment buildings, schools, kindergartens, etc.;

+Surroundings of communal, manufacturing and agricultural structures; gardens, parks, green spaces, urban forests;

+[?] playgrounds, sports fields and accompanying sports and recreational structures, exterior areas of stadiums, hiking and educational trails, recreation areas, environmental education areas;

+important infrastructural objects which require an architectural design, such as irrigation and drainage structures; protective planting next to roads, manufacturing areas, etc.;

+Shore and swimming areas, promenades and bank protection structures or other structures in public water bodies necessary to serve buildings located on the shore;

+g sports and recreational structures which serve a beach but are not permanently connected to the shore; outdoor structures incl. stairs, ramps, fences and gates (including those that require excavation), terraces (incl. those that are over 1 m high), awnings (incl. those with over 20 m of construction area), sculptures, monuments, fountains and other such structures (incl. those over 5 m high designed for the public), flagpoles, signs, information boards;

+? cemeteries;

+[?] landscape objects, outdoor structures or small buildings under protection.

+A landscape architect creates, leads or participates in all types of planning according to their competence.

-Landscape Architect, Level 8 is a responsible leading specialist who creates, assesses or leads the planning of spatial environments on land or water, in cities and other settlements, and solutions for outdoor construction projects and assesses landscape (both natural and constructed).
+Landscape Architect, Level 7 is a responsible specialist who creates, assesses or leads the planning of spatial environments on land or water, in cities and other settlements, and solutions for outdoor construction projects and assesses landscape (both natural and constructed).

-A landscape architect conducts expert assessment of landscape architecture projects and audit of solutions and plans for landscape architecture, incl. outdoor space of high public interest and its structures2 and plans3.
-They develop new methods in the landscape architecture sector.
+A landscape architect conducts expert assessments of landscape architecture projects and audits of solutions for landscape architecture, not including outdoor space of high public interest or its structures or plans.